LottieFiles/lottie-docs/docs/index.md

 This guide aims to provide a human-readable description of the format and how everything works within it.

-Lottie has several implementations and some things might vary from player to player, this guide tries to follow the behaviour of [lottie web](https://github.com/airbnb/lottie-web/) which is the reference implementation.

-Note that some lottie players require certain JSON keys to be presents before others in the file to play properly.

 This documentation assumes the reader is already familiar with the following concepts: